f5devcentral/f5-agility-labs-dns/docs/class1/module2/lab4.rst

 https://gtm1.site2.example.com/tmui/Control/jspmap/tmui/dns/profile/tcp/list.jsp

-.. note:: It is required to complete the following task on both gtm1.site and gtm1.site2
+.. note:: **It is required to complete the following task on both gtm1.site1 and gtm1.site2**

 Create a new TCP profile as shown in the following table.